 When to take the test?

-Once students determine their preferred test between ACT and SAT, they should plan for testing dates during their junior year.
+Once students choose between ACT and SAT, they should plan for testing dates during their junior year.
 Preparation can begin the summer before junior year or fall of junior year.
 Most students take the SAT/ACT at least twice to achieve their best score, so this allows for their first SAT/ACT attempt to be in the fall, their second attempt in the winter or spring time, and, if needed, a final test in either the summer before or fall of their senior year.
-Testing in the early fall following a summer test preparation course is ideal, so students can do test prep course work without the added burden of school and homework.
+Testing in the early fall following a summer test preparation course is ideal, so students can do test prep work without the added burden of school and homework.

-When it comes to ACT and SAT testing, there is a fine line between testing soon enough and testing too soon.
+When it comes to ACT and SAT testing, there is a fine line between testing soon enough and not testing too soon.
 While we want students to start early enough to allow adequate prep time and multiple testing opportunities, there are baseline skills students need to attain before testing for ACT or SAT makes sense.
 Students should have completed at least Math 2 before beginning their test preparation for either test.
 If your child is behind in math, we recommend focusing on academic coaching to strengthen math skills and get ahead in the curriculum for the tests before starting more focused test prep.

 To maximize opportunities for getting a peak performance score, we recommend the following testing schedule: